Why Desktop Metal Inc. (DM)’s Most Recent Report Reveals Some Hints About Its Future

 DM’s Market Performance

-DM stocks went up by 4.87% for the week, with a monthly drop of -19.33% and a quarterly performance of -41.49%, while its annual performance rate touched -82.92%.
-The volatility ratio for the week stands at 10.20% while the volatility levels for the past 30 days are set at 8.59% for Desktop Metal Inc..
-The simple moving average for the period of the last 20 days is -4.43% for DM stocks with a simple moving average of -53.34% for the last 200 days.
+DM stocks went down by -1.47% for the week, with a monthly drop of -11.82% and a quarterly performance of -53.19%, while its annual performance rate touched -87.97%.
+The volatility ratio for the week stands at 8.85% while the volatility levels for the past 30 days are set at 8.98% for Desktop Metal Inc..
+The simple moving average for the period of the last 20 days is -0.47% for DM stocks with a simple moving average of -52.91% for the last 200 days.

 Analysts’ Opinion of DM